353words/looping/README.md

 ### Overview

-Looping seems like a basic topic: Write a `for` with a termination condition, and you're done.
+Looping seems like a basic topic: Write a `for` loop with a termination condition, and you're done.
 But there's a lot more to loops in Go.
-Knowing more about `for` loops will give your more tool to accomplish your tasks and will also help you prevent some bugs.
+Knowing more about `for` loops will give you more tools to accomplish your tasks and will also help you prevent some bugs.

 ### Some Assembly Required